 Step 1 - Determine Location for the Pulls

 First, you will need to determine the location where you will need to install the pulls on the respective doors.
 First, measure from the bottom of the door or cabinet to the height where you want the pull placed.
 Draw a horizontal line at this level.
 Next, from the vertical edge of the door closest to the desired location, measure in to the door to find what will be the center of the location for the handle.
 Mark this measurement.
 The intersection should be the center of the hole or cutout for the recessed handle.
 Many handles are round, semi-circular, or oval, and this will give you the desired center for the handle.

 Step 2 - Cut out the Hole

 Hold the handle that is to be installed up to the identified location and trace around the bottom or back portion of it.
 This will give you a template for your cutout, and ensure that the cutout is big enough to accommodate the handle, but not so big that the handle will fit loosely.
 Holding a small chisel at a forty-five degree angle to the surface of the door, tap the end of the handle to begin removing wood from the identified location.
 Work slowly, and don't go too deep to fast.
 Test fit the handle frequently to ensure that the fit is appropriate.
 Be careful not to go all the way through the wood (unless that is the desired result) when making the cut-out.
-Once you have enough material removed, you can use the dremmel to smooth out any edges that are preventing from a good fit.
+Once you have enough material removed, you can use the dremel to smooth out any edges that are preventing a good fit.